slegouix/SERAM/doc/GPSERAM.md

 ### Initialization Step

-During this phase, a session identifier, named sessionID, SHALL be generated and shared between the Device Application and the Management Platform.
-How this sessionID is generated and shared is out of the scope of this specification.
+During this phase, a session identifier, named sessionId, SHALL be generated and shared between the Device Application and the Management Platform.
+How this sessionId is generated and shared is out of the scope of this specification.

-The sessionID SHALL be a unique identifier for the Device Application and the Management Platform.
+The sessionId SHALL be a unique identifier for the Device Application and the Management Platform.
 How this uniqueness is handled is out of the scope of this specification.